MicrosoftDocs/appcenter-docs/docs/general/roadmap.md

 ## Diagnostics

+* Search by User ID – Ability to search for crashes for a specific user ID.
+* User Identification – Attach a user identifier to all diagnostics logs (crashes and errors), expose it in the UI.
+This will allow you to know what user is affected by each crash or error instance.
-* Search – Add the ability to search crashes by specific fields (e.g. method name, reason, etc.).
+* [SHIPPED] Search – Add the ability to search crashes by specific fields (e.g. method name, reason, etc.).
 This allows developers to find their crashes of interest in a much faster way.
-* User Identification – Attach a user identifier to all diagnostics logs (crashes and errors) and expose it in the UI.
-This will allow you to know what user is affected by each crash or error instance.
 * [SHIPPED] Diagnostics to General Availability:
   + Diagnostics is becoming Generally Available very soon.
 This means that Diagnostics will be ready for your production apps, with a much more stable and performant offering.
 * [SHIPPED] Diagnostics UI Improvements: